markjprice/cs8dotnetcore3/errata.md

 ## Page 264 - Splitting a complex comma-separated string
 In Step 2, I use a complex regular expression to split a comma-separated string but I neglected to include the link to the Stack Overflow discussion that explains how it works: [Regex to split a CSV](https://stackoverflow.com/questions/18144431/regex-to-split-a-csv)
 ## Page 363 - Creating the Northwind sample database for SQLite
-In Step 2, I say to download the SQL script.
+- In Step 2, I say to download the SQL script.
 It is easier if you have created a local Git repository as explained in Chapter 1.
-Then you can simply copy the SQL script file from your local repository.
+Then you can simply copy the SQL script file from your local repository folder.
-In Step 4, if the `<` character is not supported on your operating system because you use a non-English language, try using
+- In Step 4, if the `<` character is not supported on your operating system because you use a non-English language, try using
 ```
 sqlite3 Northwind.db ".read Northwind.sql"
 ```